legentz/cc-rest-imgsegm/README.md

 conda activate tf-xxxxx
 ```

 It is suggested to open to separate terminal tabs, one to run the Webapp (make sure you run the steps below first) and the other for the Server (where real-time logs will be shown).
+TOP

 ## Webapp